TASB buildings are temporarily closed. Staff members are working remotely and are available by email or phone.

 You know how important teachers are in influencing student achievement, and you know the obstacles to recruiting and retaining talent.
 TASB can help your school board understand its role in creating a school culture that develops and retains great teachers who improve student outcomes.

-TASB offers new and experienced school trustees two easy ways accomplish mandatory Evaluating and Improving Student Outcomes training: online and in district.
+TASB offers new and experienced school trustees two easy ways accomplish mandatory Evaluating and Improving Student Outcomes and Setting Goals Training: online and in district.
 This training covers evaluating and improving student academic performance, and provides a better understanding the school board’s role in providing oversight and strategic leadership on student academic achievement.

 School boards can impact student achievement—and new research proves it.
 Find out what best practices your school board can adopt to improve student outcomes and close achievement gaps.

 Our governance study uncovers the behaviors that differentiate an effective from ineffective school board.
 Learn what behaviors matter the most and sign your district up for a free analysis of how your board stacks up.

 Do you want to know what pitfalls and school board behaviors can negatively impact student achievement?
 Learn about the board actions and attitudes that make a difference for students and how to measure your board’s performance with TASB’s free XG assessment.

 Your board is focused on improving student achievement.
 Refining superintendent performance goals can help move the needle on this important measure while also holding your superintendent accountable for student performance.

 Racial disparities in special education reveal that school boards still have work to do to ensure every child has full access to a public education.
 Part 1 of our three-part series looks at the history of misrepresentation in special education—and what questions your board can start asking.

 Racial imbalance exists in special education identification, as evidenced by statistical analysis.
 Part 2 of our three-part series gives you a clearer picture of the racial makeup of students by disability, how the identification process impacts them, and what your school board can do to improve special education in the district.